IQGeo/utils-vscode/README.md

 ### 1.0.7

--   Added automatic watch to restart Apache and the active Chrome debug session.
+-   Added automatic watch to restart Python and the active browser debug session.

 ### 1.0.6